Take steps to minimize restaurant risks

 This is the fear that keeps restaurant owners up at night.
 And no wonder – open flames, spattering grease, hot equipment – all have the potential to flare up and out of control.
 The National Fire Protection Association says that 8,470 eateries experienced a fire in 2014 (latest statistics available), with a combined average of $165 million in property damage.
 Some 61 percent of those fires involved cooking equipment.

-Restaurant.org provides these basic fire prevention tips to help you minimize your fire risk:
+Restaurant.org provides these basic fire prevention tips to help minimize fire risks:

 - Add an automatic fire suppression system to your kitchen.
 These systems automatically dispense fire-retardant chemicals to suppress flames, in addition to shutting down the fuel or electric supply to nearby cooking equipment.